 "SENTINEL NINE" DEVELOPMENT KICKS OFF

-CAPCOM Managing Executive Officer Takeuchi-san's quite a gun-nut and we meet every time at the Osaka Shot Show (a military event).
-Whenever we meet up, our favorite phrase is "we want to do some new collaboration project."
+CAPCOM Managing Corporate Officer Mr. Takeuchi's quite a gun enthusiast and we meet at every Osaka Shot Show (a military event).
+Whenever we see each other, our most uttered phrase is "we wanna do some new collaboration project."

-It was when we met in 2011 that we were able to develop the Sentinel Nine.
-That year was exciting with BIOHAZARD's 15th anniversary and we expected further excitement in 2012 with the release of the movie "biohazard DAMNATION", so we said "let's get started with the collaboration model project" in earnest.
+It was when we met in 2011 that kicked off development of the Sentinel Nine.
+That year was exciting with BIOHAZARD's 15th anniversary and we expected further excitement in 2012 with the release of the movie "biohazard DAMNATION", so we said "let's get started with a collab model project" in earnest.

-Of course at that time, the concept of the Sentinel Nine hadn't been made yet.
-However we resold the Chris and Barry models of the Samurai Edge in 2011 and were about to begin a new development with the Samurai Edge.
+Of course at that time, the concept of the Sentinel Nine hadn't been conceived yet.
+However we re-released the Chris and Barry models of the Samurai Edge in 2011, so it was time to give the Samurai Edge a break and develop something new.

-We also wanted to use the familiar Desert Eagle as the base.
-If you've purchased the "Desert Eagle 50AE 10-inch Barrel Leon Custom", you'll find the "Desert Eagle 10-inch Full Barrel Custom" in the manual as "Leon's personal rough sketch."
+I also wanted to use the familiar Desert Eagle as the base.
+If you've purchased the "Desert Eagle 50AE 10-inch Barrel Leon Custom", you might be aware the manual features the "Desert Eagle 10-inch Full Barrel Custom" in the form of "Leon's personal rough sketch."
 We thought this would make a good product.

 "SENTINEL NINE" DEVELOPMENT KICKS OFF

-CAPCOM Managing Executive Officer Takeuchi-san's quite a gun-nut and we meet every time at the Osaka Shot Show (a military event).
-Whenever we meet up, our favorite phrase is "we want to do some new collaboration project."
+CAPCOM Managing Corporate Officer Mr. Takeuchi's quite a gun enthusiast and we meet at every Osaka Shot Show (a military event).
+Whenever we see each other, our most uttered phrase is "we wanna do some new collaboration project."

-It was when we met in 2011 that we were able to develop the Sentinel Nine.
-That year was exciting with BIOHAZARD's 15th anniversary and we expected further excitement in 2012 with the release of the movie "biohazard DAMNATION", so we said "let's get started with the collaboration model project" in earnest.
+It was when we met in 2011 that kicked off development of the Sentinel Nine.
+That year was exciting with BIOHAZARD's 15th anniversary and we expected further excitement in 2012 with the release of the movie "biohazard DAMNATION", so we said "let's get started with a collab model project" in earnest.

-Of course at that time, the concept of the Sentinel Nine hadn't been made yet.
-However we resold the Chris and Barry models of the Samurai Edge in 2011 and were about to begin a new development with the Samurai Edge.
+Of course at that time, the concept of the Sentinel Nine hadn't been conceived yet.
+However we re-released the Chris and Barry models of the Samurai Edge in 2011, so it was time to give the Samurai Edge a break and develop something new.

-We also wanted to use the familiar Desert Eagle as the base.
-If you've purchased the "Desert Eagle 50AE 10-inch Barrel Leon Custom", you'll find the "Desert Eagle 10-inch Full Barrel Custom" in the manual as "Leon's personal rough sketch."
+I also wanted to use the familiar Desert Eagle as the base.
+If you've purchased the "Desert Eagle 50AE 10-inch Barrel Leon Custom", you might be aware the manual features the "Desert Eagle 10-inch Full Barrel Custom" in the form of "Leon's personal rough sketch."
 We thought this would make a good product.

-But Leon's Desert Eagle has been released in three types and within Tokyo Marui there were voices asking "Is the Desert Eagle really all that good?", so we considered other models as well.
+But we've released Leon's Desert Eagle in three types so within Tokyo Marui there were some voices asking "Is the Desert Eagle really all that good?", so we considered other models as well.

-Then we received a request from the CAPCOM producers to "make it a model that's not the Desert Eagle", so we decided on the direction of "a new model, organized like the Samurai Edge, different from the Desert Eagle." (※1)
+On top of that, the CAPCOM producers then asked us to "make it a model that's not the Desert Eagle", so we decided on the direction of "a new model besides the Desert Eagle that can be systematized like the Samurai Edge." (※1)

 HANDGUNS THAT AROSE AS CANDIDATES FOR THE CUSTOM BASE